 NOTE: Whether a given result is “HISS reportable" is set in its Set Definition (Telepath mnemonic “SETM”) under the HISS menu (option 1: “Report required (Y/N)”.

-These reports are issued on the majority of Biochemistry, Haematology and Immunology results for all* wards and GP sites (*all where the CHM location code on Telepath has its “Hiss report” flag set to Y anyway).
-Where the “Hiss report” flag for a location code is set to N or is blank in CODES (within CHM) no HL7 report will be sent from the CHM database on Telepath.
+These reports are issued on Biochemistry, Haematology and Immunology results for all wards and GP sites (although this feature can be overwritten in the CHM location code on Telepath CODES if the “Hiss report” flag is set to N).

 The Telepath mechanism for HL7 reporting is different in other Lab departments (i.e. MIC, HIS and BBS) – and indeed the Location CODES “Hiss Report” option is not visible or relevant in these other specialisms.